2ee2ee2ee/Life/README.md

-You can choose to read it or not idk but it's my opinion to - What Is Life.
+You can choose to read it or not idk but it's my opinion to - My Life.